cptcr/nexus/README.md

 - Twitter Notifs (maybe)
 - Add ChatGPT and Dall-E
 - Getting you to invite this bot
-- External Events so index code is not long af
 - Fix known bugs [Blacklist System]

 # Quick .env tutorial